 A Changing Table

 A self-standing changing table is a great place to change your baby.
-Usually, these have built-in drawers and areas to stash your diapering supplies.
+Typically, these have built-in drawers and storage areas to hold your diapering supplies.

 A Contoured Changing Pad on a Low Dresser